- Schedule Online

 - Schedule an Exam and Cleaning – You should see us at least once every six months for an exam and cleaning.
 If you are overdue for an exam, you still have a little over a month to schedule one in 2021.
 We’ll remove all of the cavity-causing plaque from your teeth and also identify any small issues that may need to be treated so they don’t become more serious problems.

 Need to make an appointment for an exam and cleaning or other service?
-Call Summit Dental at 201-366-7001 for our Hackensack office to schedule or call 201-347-1417 for our Tenafly office to schedule.
+Call Summit Dental at 201-366-7001 to get in touch with our dentist in Hackensack, NJ office to schedule or call 201-347-1417 if you prefer our dentist in Tenafly, NJ office to schedule.